-- 4 Update the appropriate interfaces file (interfaces for UNIX, sql.ini for Windows) with the new instance name and new port number so that the migration script can isql in to the new Replication Agent 15.1 instance. - 5 Update the Replication Agent 15.1 instance configuration file by running the generation script at \$SYBASE/RAX-15\1/bin/gen\RAO\migrate\with\parms.ksh:
+- 4 Update the appropriate interfaces file (interfaces for UNIX, sql.ini for Windows) with the new instance name and new port number so that the migration script can isql in to the new Replication Agent 15.2 instance. - 5 Update the Replication Agent 15.2 instance configuration file by running the generation script at

+\$SYBASE/RAX-15_2/bin/gen_RAO_migrate_with_parms.ksh:

+'''

-cd \$SYBASE/RAX-15\1/bin
+cd $SYBASE/RAX-15_2/bin

-./gen\RAO\migrate\with\parms.ksh mySrcRao myuid
+./gen_RAO_migrate_with_parms.ksh mySrcRao myuid

 mypwd /workdir /path/mySrcRao.cfg

 ../myTgtRao/myTgtRao.cfg

+'''

 - mySrcRao is the name of the interfaces or sql.ini file entry for the Replication Agent 12.5. - myuid is the user ID for logging in to the Replication Agent 12.5 instance. - mypwd is the password for logging in to the Replication Agent 12.5 instance.
-If there is no password, use two double-quotes with nothing in between (""). - /workdir is the path name of a directory to use as a work area and where the <src\instance>\migrate\<date>.cmds migration file will be created. - /path/mySrcRao.cfg is the full path name of the Replication Agent 12.5 instance configuration file. - ../myTgtRao/myTgtRao.cfg is the path name of the Replication Agent 15.1 instance configuration file that was created in step 3.
+If there is no password, use two double-quotes with nothing in between (""). - /workdir is the path name of a directory to use as a work area and where the <src_instance>migrate<date>.cmds migration file is created. - /path/mySrcRao.cfg is the full path name of the Replication Agent 12.5 instance configuration file. - ../myTgtRao/myTgtRao.cfg is the path name of the Replication Agent 15.2 instance configuration file that was created in step 3.

-The generation script copies to the Replication Agent 15.1 configuration file or creates parameter initialization commands in the migration file for most of the parameters in the Replication Agent 12.5 configuration file.
+The generation script copies to the Replication Agent 15.2 configuration file or creates parameter initialization commands in the migration file for most of the parameters in the Replication Agent 12.5 configuration file.
 The generated migration script is a file called

-/<workdir>/<src\instance>\migrate\<date>.cmds.
-It contains Replication Agent commands that you will later run against the Replication Agent 15.1 instance to perform the following tasks:
+/<workdir>/<src_instance>migrate<date>.cmds.
+It contains Replication Agent commands that you will later run against the Replication Agent 15.2 instance to perform the following tasks:

-• Initialize the primary database.

-- Initialize the Replication Agent 15.1 instance (including incrementing the database generation ID). - Re-mark all the tables, procedures, and LOB columns that were marked in the Replication Agent 12.5 instance.
+- Initialize the primary database. - Initialize the Replication Agent 15.2 instance (including incrementing the database generation ID). - Re-mark all the tables, procedures, and LOB columns that were marked in the Replication Agent 12.5 instance.

-If the Replication Agent 12.5 and the Replication Agent 15.1 instances are on different machines and both configuration files cannot be accessed at the same time, copy the Replication Agent 12.5 configuration file to a location on the Replication Agent 15.1 instance's machine where it can be read by the generation script.
+If the Replication Agent 12.5 and the Replication Agent 15.2 instances are on different machines and both configuration files cannot be accessed at the same time, copy the Replication Agent 12.5 configuration file to a location on the Replication Agent 15.2 instance's machine where it can be read by the generation script.